 The focus of applications is on treatment that occurs in varied institutional and specialty care settings, including but not limited to hospital, nursing home, rehabilitation or long-term care facilities, ambulatory chemotherapy or infusion centers or ambulatory surgery centers, as well as patients living at home who are coping with symptoms associated with active treatment or hospice care.
 Examples of patient-care oriented disciplines that may be reviewed in the study section include, but are not limited to nursing, medicine, pharmacy, palliative care and rehabilitative therapies.
-Applications that use animal models or aim to explain the underlying pathophysiology of disease are excluded.
+Animal models, epidemiology, and basic science applications are generally reviewed in other study sections unless the proposed science is within the context of patient or clinical management.

 The membership panel is a list of chartered members only.